-As of December 31, 2024, Dorad provided, through its shareholders at their proportionate holdings and as required by the financing agreements executed by Dorad, guarantees in favor of the Israeli Electricity Authority, NOGA - electricity system management and Israel Natural Gas Lines Ltd. in the aggregate amount of approximately NIS 169,000 thousand (approximately \notin 44,500 thousand).
-The Company's indirect share of guarantees provided on behalf of Dorad by Dorad's shareholders is approximately NIS 15,850 thousand (approximately \notin 4,175 thousand).
+As of December 31, 2024, Dorad provided, through its shareholders at their proportionate holdings and as required by the financing agreements executed by Dorad, guarantees in favor of the Israeli Electricity Authority, NOGA - electricity system management and Israel Natural Gas Lines Ltd. in the aggregate amount of approximately NIS 169,000 thousand (approximately €44,500 thousand).
+The Company's indirect share of guarantees provided on behalf of Dorad by Dorad's shareholders is approximately NIS 15,850 thousand (approximately €4,175 thousand).

 Dorad's revenues and operating expenses are affected by the average production component as determined by the Israeli Electricity Authority.
-The average production component was increased by approximately 13.6% commencing February 1, 2022, increased by approximately 9.4% commencing May 1, 2022, increased by approximately 24.3% commencing August 1, 2022, decreased by approximately 0.7% commencing January 1, 2023, decreased by approximately 1.2% commencing February 1, 2023, decreased by approximately 1.4% commencing April 1, 2023, decreased by approximately 1.4% commencing April 1, 2023, decreased by approximately 1.4% commencing April 1, 2023, decreased by approximately 2.2% commencing January 2025.
+The average production component was increased by approximately 13.6% commencing February 1, 2022, increased by approximately 9.4% commencing May 1, 2022, increased by approximately 24.3% commencing August 1, 2022, decreased by approximately 0.7% commencing January 1, 2023, decreased by approximately 1.2% commencing February 1, 2023, decreased by approximately 1.4% commencing April 1, 2023, decreased by approximately 1% commencing February 2024 and decreased by approximately 2.2% commencing January 2025.

 Dorad's financing expenses are affected by the indexation to the Israeli CPI of its Project Finance.
 The Israeli CPI increased by approximately 3.2% in 2024 and by approximately 3% during 2023.

 On November 22, 2020, the IEC filed a third-party notice against Dorad in connection with a class action submitted against the IEC claiming that the IEC was negligent in overseeing the private electricity manufacturers thereby damaging the electricity consumers.

-Ellomay Luzon Infrastructures Ltd. ("Ellomay Luzon Energy") (cont'd)-
+Ellomay Luzon Infrastructures Ltd. ("Ellomay Luzon Energy") - (cont'd)